crazyhottommy/epigenomics_concept_learning/data/epigenome_Roadmap/README.md

 ```

 chr10 from 0 to 110000 are of state E15.
 I will tile the bins back to 200bp.
+one can probably write some python script to do the same, but the `tile` function
+in `GenomicRanges` can handle the edge cases when the length of the whole chromosome
+is not `n * 200`, which is almost always the case.

 ```r
 library(GenomicRanges)